hemantk-12/ozone/hadoop-hdds/docs/content/design/container-reconciliation-ec.md

     - For example, the aim is not to clean up a partially written stripe caused by a node failure or network partition.

 ## Salient points
-- Each Datanode can detect a hole in a block and any checksum mismatches without checking across datanodes.
+- Each Datanode can detect a missing or corrupted chunk within block.
-- Even if there is no chunk written, a PutBlock is issued and an entry is added to the datanode.
+- Even if there is no chunk written on the replica, a PutBlock is issued and an entry is added to the datanode.
-- Each Datanode can count the number of chunks in a cell as long as the client was able to complete all PutBlocks.
+- Each Datanode can count the number of chunks in a block as long as the client was able to complete all PutBlocks.
 - Reconstruction of a replica index is atomic.
 The container is made available for reporting to SCM only after all blocks have been repaired.

+## Merkle Tree for EC Containers
+To detect inconsistency in an EC layout, deriving a container checksum solely from block-level and chunk-level data checksums is not sufficient.
+This is because data is distributed across multiple nodes, with each node storing a different set of chunks.

+Instead, we propose generating the container level metadata checksum, which is sufficient for identifying mismatches across replicas.
+As long as the DataNode’s RocksDB remains intact, this metadata checksum can be reliably used to detect inconsistencies.

+This proposal builds upon the existing container reconciliation framework designed for replicated containers and extends it to support EC containers.
+A container metadata checksum is generated using a three-level Merkle tree to assess whether container replicas are consistent across the cluster.

+1. Level 1 (leaves): Rather than using data checksum, metadata checksum will be used in EC.
+Metadata checksum will be calculated based on the offset of the chunk and the health of the chunk.
+Health of the chunk represents that a chunk’s checksum matches the expected value (as written by the client and verified by the DataNode container scanner).
+2. Level 2: A block level metadata checksum created by hashing all chunks metadata checksums in that block.
+3. Level 3 (root): A container-level metadata checksum is generated by hashing together all the block metadata checksums within the container.

+The top-level container hash is reported to the SCM to detect any diverged replicas, allowing SCM to detect inconsistencies without processing block-level or chunk-level hashes and to initiate reconciliation on the DataNodes when needed.

 ## Challenges
-To independently detect corruption or missing data on a DataNode, simply deriving a container’s checksum from block checksums and a block’s checksum from chunk data checksums is insufficient in an EC layout.
-This is because data is distributed across multiple nodes, with each node storing different chunks.
-Instead, we can generate the container checksum using a metadata checksum, which is sufficient to detect mismatches across replicas.
-As long as a DataNode’s RocksDB remains healthy, the metadata checksum can be trusted to identify inconsistencies across replicas.
-This checksum is computed based on the chunk’s offset and its health status.
-However, even though the container checksum can be generated from metadata, a mismatch may still occur if the last chunk doesn't exist from all DataNodes in the last stripe due to insufficient data.
-To address this, we need a mechanism to handle such cases, potentially by adding padding at the DataNode when necessary.
+Although the container checksum derived from metadata is sufficient to detect divergence across replicas, false negatives may still occur due to the metadata stored in EC layouts currently.
+Specifically, a mismatch can arise when the last chunk doesn't exist on some replicas due to insufficient data to populate all chunks in the stripe.

-**Let's consider a few scenarios to understand the challenges:**
+**Let's consider a few scenarios to understand the challenges when data is successfully written:**
-* Case #1: Chunks exist  in all replicas of the last stripe for Block ID 1.
+* #1: Chunks exist in all replicas of the last stripe for Block ID 1.
-* Case #2: Last chunk doesn't exist for third replica of the last stripe for Block ID 2.
-* Case #3: Last chunk doesn't exist for second and third replicas of the last stripe for Block ID 3.

 | Client->Datanode APIs | Replica Index r1 | Replica Index r2 | Replica Index r3 | Replica Index r4 (Parity 1) | Replica Index r5 (Parity 2) | Notes                                             |
 |-----------------------|------------------|------------------|------------------|-----------------------------|-----------------------------|---------------------------------------------------|